aaronpowell/aaronpowell.github.io/src/documents/posts/2012-08-31-forcing-windows-8-keyboard-to-hide.md

---- cson
+---
   title: "Forcing Windows 8 soft keyboard to hide"
   metaTitle: "Forcing Windows 8 soft keyboard to hide"
   description: "Hack of the day goes to how you hide the soft keyboard on a Windows 8 application"
   revised: "2012-08-31"
   date: "2012-08-31"
-tags: ["xaml"]
+  tags:
+    - "xaml"
   migrated: "true"
-urls: ["/xaml/forcing-windows-8-keyboard-to-hide"]
+  urls:
+    - "/xaml/forcing-windows-8-keyboard-to-hide"
-summary: """
+  summary: ""

-"""
 ---
 We had a bug raised that when the user presses enter on the sign in screen the login process begins but the soft keyboard (the on-screen keyboard) doesn't get dismissed so the user gets the impression they can keep interacting with it.
 Through some [Monkey Testing][1] this produced a bug where the application would crash because it would fire off multiple requests to log in as they could keep hitting enter and eventually crashing the application.